-Andy is the Director of the NSO as well as being one of only three Professors of Astronomy Education and Engagement in the UK!
+Andy is the Director of the NSO as well as being one of only two Professors of Astronomy Education and Engagement in the UK!

 After a degree in Computational Physics from Warwick University, I moved into astronomy with a PhD in Glasgow studying the motion of galaxies and what that tells us about the density of the universe.
 After that I moved to Southampton and got my first taste of observational astronomy - using telescopes all over the world and in orbit around it - and became hooked.

 Then in 1998 I moved to LJMU to help set up the educational arm of the Liverpool Telescope, which later became the NSO, and I've been here ever since.

 Favourite Astronomical Object